Bernard A. Maguire: Preparatory division

 Several improvements were made to the university's facilities during Maguire's presidency.
 The preparatory division (which later became Georgetown Preparatory School) was separated from Georgetown College in 1851, both to reduce any negative influence of the older students on the younger ones and because the intermixing of ages dissuaded some older students from attending Georgetown's higher education division.
 The preparatory division was further segregated with the creation of separate housing for the younger students in 1852 and the institution of a separate academic calendar in 1856.
 This separation was effective in producing a significant increase in the number of college-aged students enrolling.

 Construction on a separate building for the preparatory division began in June 1854.
 The five-story building connected the two buildings to its east and west, and contained a playroom, public hall, classrooms, study hall, and dormitory space.
 More modest than was originally envisioned several years before, the Preparatory Building cost $20,000 and was complete by the commencement of 1855.
 It was outfitted with new gas lamps, rather than oil lamps.
 The Preparatory Building was later renamed Maguire Hall.

 Pastoral work

 After his first presidency at Georgetown, Maguire was sent to be the pastor at St. Joseph's Church in Baltimore in 1858.
 His first time engaging in pastoral work, Maguire garnered a reputation as a skilled orator.
 In 1859, he was transferred to St. Aloysius Church in Washington, D.C., where his renown as a preacher grew, and his sermons caused many Protestants to convert to Catholicism.
 Maguire left St. Aloysius at the end of 1864 for Frederick, Maryland, from where he traveled as a missionary throughout Maryland and Virginia.
 This missionary work also produced conversions to Catholicism.
-One such convert who heard Maguire preach in Virginia was Thomas H. Stack, who later became a Jesuit and the president of Boston College.